-Communicate with them openly
+1. Communicate with them openly

 Children aren’t always able to communicate candidly with their parents, but it’s worth speaking with your child about teen stress.
-Ask them what it is that is driving them to take on so much: Do they think they won’t be able to get into a good college otherwise?
+Ask them what is driving them to take on so much: Do they think they won’t be able to get into a good college otherwise?
 Are they trying to please you?
 Are they trying to keep up with their peers?

-Assess your expectations
+2. Assess your expectations

 When speaking to your teen, do you place unwarranted pressure on them?
 Every parent wants their child to succeed, but we sometimes express this desire in ways that are actually harmful to teens’ mental health.
 Focus only on what you and your teen can control.
 Have an action plan with your child in terms of future growth, and ask them what they want to achieve, but don’t place sky-high expectations on them.
 As referenced above, teen stress statistics show that their parents are one of the major causes of stress.
 When you have too high of expectations, you’re sending a message to your child that they have to earn your love with achievements.

-Adjust diet and exercise routines
+3. Help them adjust their diet and exercise routines

-Sometimes, normal stressors in your child’s life can be intensified by a poor diet and exercise routine.
+Sometimes, teen stress in your child’s life can be intensified by a poor diet and exercise routine.
 Is your teenager living off pizza and chips?
 Does your child regularly down soda or feast on sugary snacks?
 Kids need proper nutrition, just like adults.
-The same is true with exercise.
-Don’t assume your teenager is getting all the necessary exercise they need at school.
-By ensuring your child is eating and exercising properly, they’ll not only feel better, but they’ll relieve teen stress, gain endorphins and be able to create a healthier sleep cycle.
+Encourage them to start adopting a sustainable health diet by cooking meals made of whole grains and vegetables and providing easy-to-grab snacks like raw veggies and hummus.

-Find out more about their social life
+4. Find out more about their social life

-On top of dealing with school, looking toward the future and participating in extracurricular activities, your child is involved in a slew of social activities.
-This can either benefit your child immensely or stress them out.
+On top of dealing with school, looking toward the future and participating in extracurricular activities, your child is also likely involved in a lot of social activities.
+This can either benefit your child immensely or lead to teen stress.
 There are a lot of societal pressures on teenagers; check in with your child to see if they’re having issues with bullying, being pressured into experimenting with substances or are having unsafe relationships online.

 Everyone deals with stress to some degree, but if your teenager is being negatively affected, it’s time to take action.
-Always let your child know that you have their best interest at heart, and that it’s alright for them to come to you with any problems they face.
+Always let your child know that you have their best interest at heart and that it’s alright for them to come to you with any problems they face.

 As Tony Robbins says, “The real joy in life comes from finding your true purpose and aligning it with what you do every single day.”
-Don’t let your teen become bogged down on the things that don’t matter, like social media or anxieties about the past.
+Don’t let your teen become bogged down with the things that don’t matter like social media or anxieties about the past.
 Encourage them to focus on what really matters to them and they’ll be able to exist in a productive, joyful state.